 Children With ADHD

-children-with-adhdRecent research at the University of Michigan Medical School’s Department of Psychiatry found that children with ADHD had poor connectivity in their brains.
+children with adhdRecent research at the University of Michigan Medical School’s Department of Psychiatry found that children with ADHD had poor connectivity in their brains.

 Chandra Sripada, M.D., Ph.D., and colleagues tested a total of 750 children and teens, 275 with ADHD and 481 others without.
 A peek inside their brains, using MRI, revealed a key difference in brain architecture.
 It was found out that the brains of those diagnosed with ADHD lag behind others of the same age in how quickly their brain form connections within and between key brain networks.